FractalBlocks/Fractal/DESIGN.md

 - Maintain package.json as simple as possible, less dependencies, less scripts ...

+## Concepts

+- module: is a small or big part of your app, and is designed for composition.
+- engine: an engine runs one module (AKA root module), connecting it to external world.
+A module can be composed of more modules in a module tree
+- interface: is the part of a module that is responsible of communications (external world, AKA side effects)
+- interface handler: is a part of an engine that handle interfaces of root module.
+Performs a certain type of side effects.
+- state: is the part of a module related to their data
+- action: is a part of a module that is the unique way to update the state
+- task: is an information related to a specific side effect, tasks are dispatched by modules via inputs (see later)
+- task handler: is a part of an engine that handle tasks, performing side effects of certain type
+- input: is a part of a module that is a dispatcher for actions and tasks

 ## Scripts

 List of possible commands, we maintain package.json as simple as possible